Sawyer0/AI_Journey/README.md

 ## Example Output

 ```
-Please enter your name: Neo
+Please enter your name: Anderson

     ✧･ﾟ: *✧･ﾟ:*  *:･ﾟ✧*:･ﾟ✧

     ╔══════════════════════╗
     ║                      ║
-    ║         Neo          ║
+    ║       Anderson       ║
     ║                      ║
     ╚══════════════════════╝

-    Mr. Neo...
+    Mr. Anderson...
 I've been expecting you.
 ```

 ## Customization